 Definition of a partner

-If you are a member of a couple, we do not usually assess your relationship.
-When an assessment is needed, the following factors are considered:
+If you identify as a member of a couple we do not usually assess your relationship.
+If we need to assess whether you are a couple, we consider the following factors:

 - social relationships

 - presence or absence of a sexual relationship, and

 - nature of the commitment